torrelocascio/three-ships-test/README.md

 **Product Page:** Create individual product pages for each gutter.
 In the mockup we’ve included the information these pages should include.

+### Features and Notes
+**Location API:** The location text in the heading (e.g. "Our Gutters available in [Your Location]" the design image) should default to "Your Area", but will automatically update to the user's City and State based on their IP address.
+Use the following API to determine the user's location: https://ipapi.co/api/.
+**Carousel and Lightbox:** Implement a carousel and lightbox for the product images on the product page that is javascript driven.
+You can use a library or build your own.
+Please use placeholder images and dummy text.
+**Font:** The design uses the Geist font.
+Details to the typeface can be found here https://vercel.com/fonts.

 ### JavaScript and CSS
 Demonstrate how you structure and bundle your JavaScript and CSS.
 This could include built in tooling or custom pipelines.
 This is an excellent area to demonstrate your style of architecting frontend projects, and it’s recommended to use tooling that you’d implement in real sites.